red valerian

 Type: Perennial

-Wildlife: Nectar for bees, butterflies and attracts moths such as the hummingbird hawk moth.
+Wildlife: Nectar for bees, butterflies and attracts moths including the day-flying Humming-bird Hawk-moth.
+Caterpillar food plant for the Angle Shades moth.

 Flowers: May to July